Trading Strategy

 This comes back to #9, but it's worth breaking down the basics.
 Here are the key terms to understand:

-Outperforming the S&P 500 in any given year is a feat in itself, but when you then take into consideration taxes, commission costs, and research (those hot stock pick services, chat rooms, and market newsletters don't come for free), the game becomes that much more difficult.
+Outperforming the S&P 500 in any given year is a feat in itself, but when you then take into consideration taxes and research (those hot stock pick services, chat rooms, and market newsletters don't come for free), the game becomes that much more difficult.

-Lesson: When taxes, commissions, and other costs of trading such as research are taken into consideration, the challenge of outperforming the market year after year as a career is compounded.
+Lesson: Once taxes and other costs of trading such as research are considered, the challenge of outperforming the market year after year is virtually unachievable for us average investors.

 2. Confirmation bias and your emotions are your worst enemy